 Overview

-On February 16, 2021, New York legalized gestational surrogacy contracts for intended parents and surrogates living in the state, regardless of gender, sexual orientation, race, or marital status.
+On February 16, 2021, New York legalized compensated gestational surrogacy contracts for intended parents and surrogates living in the state, regardless of gender, sexual orientation, race, or marital status.
 This was a complete reversal of previous laws, which prevented contracts from being enforceable, and subjected surrogates and intended parents to a civil penalty.

 Types of Surrogacy Available in New York